quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part04_Upper-Confidenc.md

 :p Why is the baseline term important in the gradient bandit algorithm?
 ??x
-The baseline term \(\bar{R}_t\) is crucial because it helps adjust the action preferences relative to an average reward level rather than just based on absolute rewards.
+The baseline term $\bar{R}_t$ is crucial because it helps adjust the action preferences relative to an average reward level rather than just based on absolute rewards.
 This ensures that the algorithm correctly learns from positive deviations and adapts to changes over time.

 Without the baseline, the algorithm would be more sensitive to initial conditions and might not converge properly as seen in Figure 2.5 where performance is significantly worse without a baseline term.